MicrosoftDocs/sql-docs/docs/reporting-services/application-integration/integrating-reporting-services-using-reportviewer-controls-get-started.md

 ## How to set 100% height on the Report Viewer control

-If setting the height of the viewer control to 100% the parent element is required to have a defined height, or all ancestors are required to have percentage heights.
+When you set the height of the viewer control to 100%, the parent element must have a defined height, or all ancestors must have percentage heights.

 ### Set the height of all the ancestors to 100%